John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 John Garfield, HUAC, and He Ran All the Way

-Suddenly, John Garfield could find no work in Hollywood.
-Television appearances were cancelled, and film offers were revoked.
-It didn’t take Julie long to figure out that if he ever wanted to work in Hollywood again, he had to find a way to get his name “cleared” of these communist sympathizer accusations.
+Suddenly, John Garfield could not find work in Hollywood.
+Television appearances were cancelled and film offers were revoked.
+Julie soon realized that if he ever wanted to work in Hollywood again, he’d have to find a way to get his name “cleared” of these communist sympathizer accusations.

-And unfortunately, getting cleared was not as simple as it sounded.
-Julie knew that, for the sake of his career, he’d probably have to appear before the House Un-American Activities Committee as a friendly witness.
+Unfortunately, getting cleared wasn’t as simple as it sounded.
+Julie knew that he’d probably have to appear before the House Un-American Activities Committee as a friendly witness.

-But before he did, John Garfield somehow managed to make one last film under Bob Roberts Productions, underwriting the project himself.
+But before he did, John Garfield somehow managed to make another film under Bob Roberts Productions.
+He underwrote the project himself.

 The film was He Ran All the Way (1951).
-Julie couldn’t have known it at the time, but He Ran All the Way would be the last film he’d ever make.
+Julie couldn’t have known that He Ran All the Way would be his last film.

 A Film on a Budget